 They will also scrutinize the accident report to find any reason to shift blame onto you.
 In Missouri, this is particularly important because of comparative fault rules, which can reduce your settlement if you are found partially responsible.
 Understanding the full scope of your personal injury claim is essential to counter these strategies effectively.

-Evaluating the First Settlement Offer
+Should You Take the First Settlement Offer?

 Receiving a settlement offer can feel like a relief, but it’s critical not to rush into a decision.
 As research shows, many victims feel pressured to accept the first offer, which is often significantly lower than what they deserve.
 A fair settlement should cover all of your losses, not just your immediate medical bills.
 This includes future medical care, lost wages, diminished earning capacity, property damage, and compensation for your pain and suffering.